Jacob-Bankston/100-days-of-code/r1-log.md

 ### R1D3
 I finished the Google AIY Voice Kit version 1.0 project, and have it working properly.
 I connected the Google Assistant and Google Speech-to-Text APIs to the pi to be able to run through the demos.
 I listened to an hour of "The Complete Software Developer's Career Guide" audiobook by John Sonmez.
 I did challenge 9 of the JavaScript30 course by Wes Bos.
 The Dev Tools Domination video was short, but packed with great tools to use, that I know I'll go back to in the future.
 I created the framework for a shopping application in python to use a json file as a storage device for the information at the end of the day as well!

+### R1D4
+Added a feature to the Google Voice Kit to boot up with start up.
+Decided to make a Raspberry Pi Twitter Bot.
+Did #10 of JavaScript30 and understood every line of code!
+Listened to 2 hours of "The Complete Software Developer's Career Guide" audiobook by John Sonmez.
+Attended the freecodecamp Meetup and had some good conversations with people, even an alumni.
+Got featured by the DigitalCrafts Marketer for my first blog post!
+Created a Vanilla Website with HTML and CSS for the class assignment.